Mathematics Admissions Test (MAT): A Complete Guide

 Key Topics Covered in the MAT

 The MAT covers a wide range of mathematical topics, providing a comprehensive assessment of a student's mathematical abilities.
-The topics covered in the test are primarily based on the Mathematics A-level syllabus, making it a suitable test for students who have completed or are in the process of completing their A-levels.
+A-Level Maths tutors also mention that the topics covered in the test are primarily based on the Mathematics A-level syllabus, making it a suitable test for students who have completed or are in the process of completing their A-levels.
 The syllabus includes the following areas:

 1. Polynomials: This includes the quadratic formula, completing the square, discriminant, factorisation, and the Factor Theorem.